mchadolias/tau-appearance-antares/README.md

 # Tau Neutrino Appearance with ANTARES
 - - -

 This repo contains the work that is accomplished with SWIM for the statistical analysis.
-This is the second repository of my Master's thesis containing everything that was calculated with Swim.
+This is the second repository of my Master's thesis containing everything that was calculated with the Swim software, a framework developed by the KM3NeT collaboration.

 ## ReconstructionPerfomance
 This folder contains a study for perfoming an analysis in the perfomance of the available reconstructions both availble from the AntDSTs and NNfit.